Saints. It hurt.

 She saw too?
 All of them?
 Of course, they saw.
 Synchronization.
 But memories?
 Dreams?
 What else could they see and feel?
 Could they feel the panic seizing his chest right now?
 The fear?
 No. Get out.

-“It’s alright, Olive,” Atienna murmured, voice gentle.
+“It’s all right, Olive,” Atienna murmured, voice gentle.
 “Let’s not delve into it too much.”

 He looked up from the ground.
 They were all looking at him.
 Maria with a bit of curiosity.
 Jericho with a blank stare.
 Atienna with the same sympathy in her eyes as always.
 And Werner with furrowed brows.